-The development approach builds upon the existing RLTS and is evidence-based, collaborative, accountable and forward-looking.
-It involves a multi-step process to incorporate changes in legislation, consideration of strategic options, confirm the region's transport pressures and issues, and align the RLTS with new prioritisation and funding processes through the Regional Land Transport Programme (RLTP).
+Starting with the existing RLTS 2007 - 2016, the development approach taken is evidence-based, collaborative, accountable and forward-looking.
+It involves a multi-step process to incorporate changes in legislation, consideration of strategic options, confirmation of the region's transport pressures and issues, and alignment of the RLTS with new prioritisation and funding processes through the Regional Land Transport Programme (RLTP).
 More detail is provided in Appendix 3.

-Corridor and implementation plans detail the interventions and activities within the region based on the strategic direction provided by the RLTS.
-They are reviewed on a rolling basis and augment the region's understanding of the pressures and issues facing various components of the land transport network.
+Corridor and implementation plans detail the projects and activities within the region based on the strategic direction provided by the RLTS.
+They are reviewed on a rolling basis and enhance the region's understanding of the pressures and issues facing various components of the land transport network.
+A summary of the corridor and implementation plans is provided in Chapter 10.